AndrianBdn/nginx-proxy-rest/README.md

 - you will need to install nginx on your Mac (brew install nginx)
 - run npm install (will ask for sudo)
+- start service: npm start  (no autostart configration yet, you will need to create your own launchd file)

 # Production Alternatives